 Like the other entries so far, Alberton House was built in the Victorian period, in around 1860.
 This particular spot is a large mansion that houses a big family, originally owned by a Allan Kerr Taylor.
 The house is now a space for community events, after being gifted to the family in 1972.
 However, it has a spooky catch.
 There have been sightings of a woman in Victorian clothing roaming the halls.
-But, according to accounts, all sightings were friendly, and not-at-all threatening.
 Indeed, one of the most haunted places in Auckland.

 4. Chateau Tongariro

 Another one of the most haunted places in Auckland.
 This large house became an asylum when hospital was damaged in Wellington, which then acted as a centre for Air Force members returning from World War II.
 Later it became a spot for private accommodation.
 And there have been some creepy paranormal reports from guests.
 These include items falling off the table with no one there, cold areas of the room and an uneasy feeling.
 Some people believe the spirit of a nurse who died on the grounds walk the hall.
 To top it all off, the former asylum and recuperation centre is also thought to resemble the hotel from The Shining.
 Yup, that really makes me want to go and spend a night *sprints away*.